pablopunk/microsoccer/README.md

 ## API

-Get a list of Real Madrid recent matches as well as the next matches.
+Get a list of Real Madrid's recent games as well as the next matches.

 `GET /spain/real-madrid`

+Get a list of Arsenal's games with UK's time zone.
+Default timezone is `Europe/Madrid`.

+`GET /england/arsenal?timezone=Europe/London`

 ## Related